Carreau/phd-dissertation/parts/cells.rst

 transmit the force the cell is exerting, but also to generate theses force.
 Thats through its cytoskeleton that a cell can be connected to its environment, both mechanically and biochemically.

+The cytoskeleton of the cell as though three main function, it connects the cell both physically and biochemically to the external environment, generate and coordinate the forces that give the cell its shape and allow it to move, it is also responsible for organising spatially  the cell content :cite:`Fletcher2010`.
+The cytoskeleton is also in particular sensitive to Spatial and temporal information that can affect cell fate and the assembly of cytoskeletal structure.
+This can be seen for example with the bud scar of budding yeast that persist after division.

 .. todo::
     trouver des ref pour ci dessous